yuejiaointel/scikit-learn-intelex/doc/sources/distributed-mode.rst

     def predict(self, X, queue=None): ...

-Examples of SPMD usage can be found in the GitHub repository for the |intelex| under `examples/sklearnex <https://github.com/uxlfoundation/scikit-learn-intelex/blob/main/examples/sklearnex>`__.
+Examples of SPMD usage can be found in the GitHub repository for the |sklearnex| under `examples/sklearnex <https://github.com/uxlfoundation/scikit-learn-intelex/blob/main/examples/sklearnex>`__.

 To run on SPMD mode, first create a python file using SPMD estimators from ``sklearnex.spmd``, such as `linear_regression_spmd.py <https://github.com/uxlfoundation/scikit-learn-intelex/blob/main/examples/sklearnex/linear_regression_spmd.py>`__.